Introduction to SABER Error Covariance Model

 saber central block:

-- saber block name: <central block>
+saber block name: <central block for localization>

 ...